pe1995/MUST.jl/README.md

 # or add the models to the existing grid
 ig = modelgrids.interpolate_from_grid!(...)
 ```
 3. Run `prepare.jl` with this grid.
 You don't need this particular script, but following the steps in the script is encouraged.
 This will create a `dispatch_grid.mgrid`, input namelists and binned opacities.
+You can see input files for this script in the `input` folder.
+Those can be copied and modified to your needs.
 5. Run the final grid using the `run!()` function.
 ```julia
 @import_dispatch "path/to/dispatch2"